MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/connect-other-domains.md

 ---
-title: "Allow requests from other domains with Social Engagement | Microsoft Docs"
+title: "Allow requests from other domains with Market Insights | Microsoft Docs"
-description: "Learn how to add URLs to the list of allowed domains so they can request data from Social Engagement." ms.custom:
+description: "Learn how to add URLs to the list of allowed domains so they can request data from Market Insights." ms.custom:
   - dyn365-socialengagement
 ms.date: 09/12/2017